stevenrskelton/build-action-file-receiver/README.md

 - auth token has access to read GitHub Packages.

 Since your GitHub Packages is a private repo, the auth token is secure.
-All requests without a valid token, or for repos not explicitly allowed by startup parameter will be rejected.
+All requests without a valid token, or for repos not explicitly allowed by server config will be rejected.

 *Do not use this for public repos.* It's not needed, download the files directly from GitHub Packages.

 ## SBT Tasks

-Use these SBT files to initiate a file upload:
+The _http-maven-receivers.sbt_ file has 2 helper tasks:

-- *publishToGitHubPackages.sbt* contains tasks to upload to GitHub Packages (Maven):
+- `publishToGitHubPackages` contains tasks to upload to GitHub Packages (Maven)
-  - `publishAssemblyToGitHubPackages` for fat-jar
-  - `publishGraalNativeToGitHubPackages` for GraalVM native
-  - `publishNativeToGitHubPackages` for Scala Native

-- *uploadByPut.sbt* contains tasks to upload to this server (HTTP PUT)
+- `uploadByPut` contains tasks to upload to this server (HTTP PUT)

+Your GitHub Action should call one of 3 tasks, depending on the artifact to be compiled:
-  - `uploadAssemblyByPut` for fat-jar
+- `httpMavenReceiverUploadAssembly` for fat-jar
-  - `uploadGraalNativeByPut` for GraalVM native
+- `httpMavenReceiverUploadGraalNative` for GraalVM native
-  - `uploadNativeByPut` for Scala Native
+- `httpMavenReceiverUploadScalaNative` for Scala Native

-These tasks are dependent on SBT plugins being installed in *project/plugins.sbt*.
+These tasks are dependent on external libraries, meaning SBT plugins need to be installed in _project/plugins.sbt_.
-If not using an artifact output, the SBT task needs to be removed from the sbt file above to avoid compilation errors.
+If not using a particular artifact output, that SBT dependency can be omitted and the SBT task above can be removed from _http-maven-receivers.sbt_ to avoid compilation errors.

-The SBT plugins required are:
+The SBT plugins required to be added to _project/plugins.sbt_ are:
 - `addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "2.1.5")` for fat-jar
 - `addSbtPlugin("org.scalameta" % "sbt-native-image" % "0.3.2")` for GraalVM native
 - `addSbtPlugin("org.scala-native" % "sbt-scala-native" % "0.4.16")` for Scala Native